Prince Charles Cinema

-Some film use alternated with live theatre beginning in 1964 with screenings of “Tartuffe”, but as a live theatre it was not a success, and it became a full time cinema from 30th May 1965 and on 4th July 1965 when it was taken over by the Leeds based Star Cinemas chain and the seating capacity was increased to 414.
-Success still was not achieved, due to dreadful sight-lines, so it closed in 1968 for a complete internal reconstruction to the design of Carlo S. Biskupek, and interior design by Harold Bartram.
-The stage was removed and the new auditorium was increased in size from 358 to 631 seats in stalls and circle levels.
+Some film use alternated with live theatre beginning in 1964 with screenings of “Tartuffe”, but as a live theatre it was not a success, and it became a full time cinema from 30th May 1965 and on 4th July 1965 it was taken over by the Leeds based Star Cinemas chain and the seating capacity was increased to 414.
+Success still was not achieved, due to dreadful sight-lines, so it closed in 1968 for a complete internal reconstruction to the design of architect Carlo S. Biskupek, and interior design by Harold Bartram.
+The stage was removed and the new auditorium was increased in size from 414 to 631 seats in stalls and circle levels.
 It re-opened on 21st January 1969 with Pierre Clementi in “Benjamin”, and became the West End showcase of the Star Cinemas chain.

 In 1985 the Cannon Group took over Star Cinemas and it was renamed Cannon Prince Charles.
 It was refurbished in 1986.
 On 26th April 1991 it was taken over by the Robins Cinemas chain and the Prince Charles Cinema finally found its niche as a repertory cinema, playing recent hit films, revivals, foreign language and cult hits, at greatly reduced prices on admission and concessions for the West End, where prices are premium.